 Hack it: better dock removal and storage

 Does it float?
 You may be able to just leave the thing in the water (towed somewhere sheltered if need be).
 “It’s very likely that people bring in docks when they don’t actually need to,” says Daniel Jones of CanadaDocks.
-A dock that is configured as a rectangle withstands the lake’s icy grip the best, says Joshua Cooper, the sales manager and dock designer at On the Water Designs in Kilworthy, Ont.
-If yours is U-shaped, “take it apart and raft the pieces together like canoes into one solid shape.”
+A dock that is configured as a rectangle can withstand the lake’s icy grip the best.
+If yours is U-shaped take it apart and tie the pieces together into one solid shape.

 Is it heavy as hell?
 Add wheels.
 Dock manufacturers sell all kinds of accessories; consider putting a wheel kit at the top of your list.
 Replacing a standing dock’s foot pads with wheel kits makes dock removal easier because, instead of having to haul up heavy sections piece by piece, you simply roll your dock in and out, “like it’s a cart,” says Jones.
 The kits by CanadaDocks come with telescopic legs, meaning they can be adjusted to suit varying heights and can be attached to many existing standing dock systems.
 (You can also outfit floating docks with wheels.)
 Also crucial with a heavy dock?
 Having others on hand to help you, says Jones.
 He’s seen lots of customers make the mistake of thinking they can remove a dock themselves.
 Bad move: there’s plenty of room for injury.
 “Get as many people there as possible,” he says.
 “Make it an event.”